How Does Ivy's ARC Team Work?

 1How do I join Ivy's ARC Team?

-To be a member of Ivy's ARC team, you must be able to leave reviews on an Amazon website.
-Amazon.com is preferred, but Amazon.co.uk or other sites are also acceptable.
+To be a member of Ivy's ARC team, you must be able to leave reviews on Amazon, BookBub, or Goodreads.

-To submit your application, please fill out the form below, including a link to one of your reviews of an Ivy Layne book on an Amazon website.
+To submit your application, please fill out the form below, including a link to one of your reviews of an Ivy Layne book.
 Please only submit the link, not the review itself.

-**Acceptance to the team is not based on the content of the review, only on the willingness to review and the ability to leave a review on an Amazon website.**
+**Acceptance to the team is not based on the content of the review, only on the willingness and ability to leave a review.**

-To submit your application, please fill out the form below, including a link to one of your reviews of an Ivy Layne book on an Amazon website.
+To submit your application, please fill out the form below, including a link to one of your reviews of an Ivy Layne book.
 Please only submit the link, not the review itself.

-**Acceptance to the team is not based on the content of the review, only on the willingness to review and the ability to leave a review on an Amazon website.**
+**Acceptance to the team is not based on the content of the review, only on the willingness and ability to leave a review.**

 2Does this mean I get free books?